timschneiderxyz/fyWin/README.md

 Disables the Windows 10 Lock Screen by editing a Registry entry.

-### Remove the compression for .jpeg Wallpaper

-If you set a .jpeg image as background Windows compresses it to 85% of the actual image quality (for whatever reason).
-This will be prevented by creating a registry entry so that Windows takes over 100% of the quality.

 ### Enable This PC as default Explorer start view

 Enables 'This PC' as default Explorer start view by editing a Registry entry.